-Gilroy, El Paso and Dayton: The world watched in horror as devastating mass shootings took place in these three cities over a mere one-week span.
-And these are only the most recent mass shootings; 252 other devastating mass shootings took place in the United States this year alone, according to Gun Violence Archive.
-That’s more mass shootings than days in 2019.
+Buffalo, New York and Uvalde, Texas: The world watched in horror as devastating mass shootings took place in these two cities over a mere 10-day span.
+And these are only the most recent mass shootings; 212 other devastating mass shootings took place in the United States this year alone, according to Gun Violence Archive.
+That’s more mass shootings than days in 2022.
 While advocates and lawmakers fight for stronger, stricter gun-control laws, how can the rest of us fight for gun control?
 We have some ideas.

 Support, volunteer and/or donate to gun-control organizations